elijahlarios/Platform-Computing/Assignment_2_User_interactions/README.md

 | Metric Output | ![Metric Output](https://github.com/elijahlarios/Platform-Computing/blob/main/Assignment_2_User_interactions/Images/metric_tracker_output.png) |

 ### Notes
+[^1]: This file was renamed to README.md from A2_Readme.md so that github can parse the file when viewing the Repo

-[^1]: Output shows 3 measurements, however a total of 6 are saved to csv file
+[^2]: Output shows 3 measurements, however a total of 6 are saved to csv file